How do you run an agency RFP?

 • Closing the loop with participating agencies in a fair and professional way

-A well-run agency RFP creates clarity, enables meaningful comparison, and sets the foundation for a stronger partnership from day one.
-When these elements are clearly defined upfront, the process becomes easier to manage and far more effective in identifying the right partner.
+It’s important to get this all right.
+A well-run RFP process creates clarity, enables meaningful comparison, and sets the foundation for a strong partnership from day one.
+When these elements are clearly defined upfront, the process becomes easier to manage and is much more likely to land you the right partner.

 Rachel Huff